vikejs/vike/FEATURES.md

 - Low-level i18n hooks which allow to implement i18n without compromise (not a single user has reported a missing i18n use case, covering all i18n use cases is hard)
 - Not only Route Guards but also Route Functions (define your route with a function for full programmatic flexibility)
 - `pageContext.isBackwardsNavigation` (https://vike.dev/pageContext) for backwards/forward page transition animations
-- vite-plugin-ssr can be loaded twice (or more) on the server-side, (some deployement architectures need this)
+- vike can be loaded twice (or more) on the server-side, (some deployement architectures need this)
 - Catches and interupts infinite loops of URL redirections and URL rewrites

 And lots of details:
 - [Automatic frontend deployment synchronization](https://vike.dev/deploy-sync)
 - `93` warning messages that help the user.
 For example:
-  - Warning is shown when a hook takes more than 4 seconds to resolve (avoiding the user to ask himself "why is my vite-plugin-ssr app hanging?")
+  - Warning is shown when a hook takes more than 4 seconds to resolve (avoiding the user to ask himself "why is my vike app hanging?")
   - Warning is shown when client runtime is included twice in the bundle
   - Warning wrongly using `process.env.NODE_ENV`, including docs: https://vike.dev/NODE_ENV
 - `294` helpul error messages.
 For example:
   - Upon a 404 in dev, the complete list of routes is shown
-  - Helpful error when different versions of vite-plugin-ssr are loaded
+  - Helpful error when different versions of vike are loaded
   - Typo in an option name (with "Did you mean xxx instead?")
 - Proper development error hanlding (hard to achieve, especially since Vite is bogus about it)